 Scrape and squeegee paintings are wonderful art activites.
-As toddler’s are growing and searching for new experiences, they really like exploring a wide range of materials which is the perfect time to introduce squeegees, brayers, rulers, squeezing paint, and mixing colors.
+As toddler’s are growing and searching for new experiences, they really like exploring a wide range of materials.
 Art projects like this will support your toddler’s growing independence while also lending themselves to beautiful creations.
-All materials can be handled easily which will empower your children to create, make their own choices and find satisfaction in doing so without major help from you.
+All materials can be handled easily which will empower children to create, make their own choices and find satisfaction in doing so without major help from you.

 Before creating our own squeegee paintings we studied some of the large scale paintings by German artist Gerhard Richter who often uses a giant squeegee to create his art.
 The children watched how he pulls his squeegee through various layers of paint, uncovering new colors underneath and liked hearing the scraping and scratchiness of his tools in the video here.
 This could be a fantastic large scale, multi-step project for older kids as well!